 Consider the story I led off this article with: I knew I didn’t need videos, yet I added them anyway.
 I – a recognized expert in all of this – fell victim to learning seep.

 That’s because at its core, learning seep isn’t a logic problem at all.
 It’s an emotional one.

-Tanya Geisler would have us call this out for what it really is: the impostor complex.
+Tanya Geisler would have us call this out for what it really is: Impostor Syndrome.
 That insidious belief that what we’re bringing to the table isn’t good enough.
 That we need to add more.
 To be more.